 What’s Going On?

 Attorneys working with ClassAction.org would like to talk to people who meet the description outlined above as part of their investigation into the data breach.
 Several class action lawsuits have already been filed, but they would like to speak to additional individuals who may be able to serve as plaintiffs and help strengthen the litigation.
-In general, the litigation is strengthened as more individuals are added as plaintiffs to represent the class.
+In general, the litigation becomes stronger as more individuals are added as plaintiffs to represent the class.

 How Do I Get in Touch?